Investigators believe DNA of accused killer found on sheath at home where 4 UI students were slain

 When detectives began zeroing in on Kohberger as a suspect, they obtained data that shows the vicinity of cellphones as they connect to and drop from the network of cell towers.

-According to those cell tower records between Pullman and Moscow, a phone registered to Kohberger stopped reporting to the network or was disabled on the night of the killings between 2:47 and 4:48 a.m. "consistent with Kohberger attempting to conceal his location during the quadruple homicide," the affidavit said.
+According to those cell tower records between Pullman and Moscow, a phone registered to Kohberger stopped reporting to the network or was disabled between 2:47 and 4:48 a.m.
+Nov.
+13, "consistent with Kohberger attempting to conceal his location during the quadruple homicide," the affidavit said.

 The cellphone data shows that Kohberger's phone was recorded at 2:47 a.m. in an area that provides coverage southeast of Kohberger's Pullman residence, the affidavit said, suggesting he had been on the move.
 The phone does not begin to show up in the network again until 4:48 a.m., when it is reported in an area along U.S. Highway 95, south of Moscow.